brightertiger/notes/notes/probml/probml-19-ssl.md

 -   Data Augmentation
     -   Artificially modified versions of input vectors that may appear in real world data
     -   Improves accuracy, makes model robust
-    -   Empirical risk minimization to vicinical risk minimization
+    -   Empirical risk minimization to vicinal risk minimization
     -   Minimizing risk in the vicinity of input data point

 -   Transfer Learning